This June marks Pride Month 2022.

-While many of the pride parades that typically take place around the country every June were canceled in 2020 amid the COVID-19 pandemic, this year many cities are offering both in-person and virtual events to let the community come together and celebrate.
+Many of the pride parades that typically take place around the country every June were canceled in 2020 amid the COVID-19 pandemic, while last year events were either scaled back or postponed.
+This year, many cities such as New York and West Hollywood are back to offering large gatherings with parades to let the community come together and celebrate.

 But what are the origins of the month-long holiday?
 These are a few things you need to know about how Pride Month came to be and why we celebrate.

 Pride Month traces its origins back to the Stonewall Riots in June more than half a century ago.

 On June 28, 1969, police raided the Stonewall Inn, a gay bar in Greenwich Village in New York City.
 What followed were several days of unrest between the LGBTQ+ community and the NYPD.

 The June 28th raid at Stonewall galvanized the LGBTQ+ community for the first time as activists met police with resistance in the days that followed.
 Sylvia Rivera, a trans activist who was at the uprising, said she saw molotov cocktails being thrown.

 Although the protests died down, the movement spread to form national organizations like the Gay Liberation Front and the Gay Activists Alliance.
 A year after the riots, the country’s first Gay Pride marches began.

 How did it come to be called ‘Pride’?